datastaxdevs/workshop-realtime-data-pipelines/README.md

 ![](images/create-sink-03.png)

-- It was the last entries you can now click the `[Create]` button
+- These were the last entries you can now click the `[Create]` button

 ![](images/create-sink-04.png)

-- The sink will take a few second to start
+- The sink will take about a minute to initialize and start:

 ![](images/create-sink-05.png)